Konon Molody: Beginnings in intelligence work: the GRU

-Spying career
+Career as a Soviet "illegal" in the INO (Foreign Department) of the MGB

 In 1951 Molody was recruited by the MGB First Chief Directorate (Political intelligence wing) and trained as a MGB "illegal agent" (NOC) on foreign soil.
 During his intelligence training he married and had two children.
 In 1953, Molody travelled to Canada on a Soviet merchant ship, posing as a Canadian national named "Gordon Lonsdale" (the true Lonsdale having died in Finland in the early 1940s).
 The MGB foreign branch had taken possession of Finnish public records after the war and had frequently used them to establish new spy identities.
 From Canada, "Gordon Lonsdale" illegally travelled without a visa to the US, where he started his operations as an aid to atomic spy Rudolph Abel.
 He also first met the American communist couple Morris and Lona Cohen (UK cover names Peter and Helen Kroger).

 In 1954, Konon Molody moved to London, where as a Canadian citizen he enrolled at the London University School of Oriental and African Studies and again studied Chinese.
 He had numerous female friends in London and Europe.
 Using business as a cover, Molody headed a London KGB front company manufacturing and trading in jukeboxes, bubble-gum and gambling machines.
 He may have recruited other agents and set up dead letter boxes while on his business trips to West Europe.
 Once a year he would spend time in Prague or Warsaw with his Russian wife Galina.
 She was led by the KGB to believe Konon was posted in Beijing as a member of the Soviet trade mission.

 In 1959, Molody began receiving British military secrets from Admiralty Underwater Weapons Establishment clerk Harry Houghton.
-Lonsdale clandestinely liaised with the Krogers in London as well during his European trips and ran other spies, including Melita Norwood.
+Molody clandestinely liaised with the Krogers in London as well during his European trips and ran other spies, including Melita Norwood.
 The Krogers acted as his technical support; he communicated with Moscow via their hidden radio transmitter.